Michael BourneHost, Blues Break and Singers Unlimited, Critic-at-Large

-Michael Bourne was a presence on the air at WBGO between the end of 1984 and the start of 2022, when he retired from full time hosting duty.
-He is the host of the Singers Unlimited Podcast by WBGO Studios.
 Previously, he hosted the popular Singers Unlimited (1985-2022).
+Singers Unlimited Podcast by WBGO Studios currently releases archival episodes from those in-studio performances.
 He also hosted the equally as popular Blues Break for several years.
 Michael is a senior contributor to Down Beat, with the magazine since 1969.
 Doctor Bourne earned a PhD in Theatre from Indiana University -- which comes in handy when he's a theatre critic for the WBGO Journal.

 "I became a jazz jock by chance," says Michael.
 "I was working on my doctorate in Bloomington.
 I'd been an occasional guest on the jazz show of IU's NPR station WFIU.
 When the regular DJ was going on vacation, the program director asked me if I'd like to fill in on the show.
 That was the summer of 1972 and I'd just survived my doctoral exams.
 I needed to do something fun, plus they were going to pay me to play records on the radio.
 I was supposed to fill in for four weeks, but the four weeks is now almost 45 years!
 I was offered the gig and I stayed until 1984.
 WFIU was a mostly classical station, but I played everything else, especially jazz, but also blues, Brazilian and Irish music, singers and Broadway musicals."